 Applications of cables assembly include the following;

 One of the places you can find cable assemblies in use is in Flat-panel displays.
-Examples of such are ATMs, display screens, gas pumps, and airplane dashboard.
+Examples of such are ATMs, display screens, gas pumps, and airplane dashboards.

 In-flight entertainment systems

 Another important use of cable assemblies is in airplanes—the display screens in jets run with cable assemblies’ help.
-Also, cable assemblies are useful to display screens at the headrest of passengers’ seats.
+Also, cable assemblies are helpful to display screens at the headrest of passengers’ seats.

 Today, new vehicles come with screens on their dashboards and back seats, GPRS screens (Google Maps).
 It is such screens that strongly depend on cable assemblies.

-A flight simulator is a device that allows pilots to experience real working conditions.
+A flight simulator is a device that allows pilots to experience actual working conditions.
 In such devices, some screens show events around them.
-These screens are called display screens.
-It is such screens that need cable assembly to perform fast.
-Hence, cable assembly in flight simulators is useful in sending data in real-time to display screens.
+These screens are called display screens, and they need cable assembly to perform fast.
+Hence, cable assembly in flight simulators helps send data in real-time to display screens.

 Display Screens of a Jet

-Military and commercial ruggedized computers: Because cable assemblies have a sheath and are shock-resistant, they are useful in developing some military computers.
+Military and commercial ruggedized computers: Because cable assemblies have a sheath and are shock-resistant, they help develop some military computers.

 2.What are the Current Cable Assembly Technologies?

-Some of the technologies used to make cable assembly today are numerous.
-We will consider some in this article.
+Some of the technologies used to make cable assembly today are numerous, and we will consider some in this article.
 They are:

 2.1 Cutting to a length

-Cutting cables to the right length is vital.
-This technology helps to cut cables.
+Cutting cables to the correct length is vital.
+This technology helps to cut lines.
 Previously, this cutting process used to be manual.
-The producer measures the right length and cuts it with a sharp tool.
+The producer measures the right size and cuts it with a sharp tool.
 This practice usually comes with many errors from humans, and it affects the length of the cable.
-But today, there are advanced tools and measure the length of a cable with so much accuracy.
+But today, there are advanced tools and measure the size of a line with so much accuracy.
 These tools ensure that human errors will not affect the desired length.
-Also, as part of the measuring and cutting tools with high accuracy are laser stripping and in-phase length.
+Also, the measuring and cutting tools with high accuracy are laser stripping and in-phase measurement.